The Maharajah Jungle Trek at Disney’s Animal Kingdom

 However, if you visit on a cooler day, you might not see her.
 Like most Floridians, they don’t care for cooler weather.

 Typically, we see two to three of these guys hanging out.
-When active, it’s fun to stop and watch them for a bit.
+It’s fun to stop and watch them for a bit.
 A cast member is often available at this habitat.
 They will answer questions and share fun facts about these old-world monkeys.

-At the back of the room are a few open windows where you can see the bats hanging from the trees.
+Toward the back of the room, you can see you can see the bats hanging from the trees.
 Unfortunately, they tend to blend in with the trees.
 But you can see one hanging below toward the center of the picture.

 Another display in this area has a Tree Monitor.